dydx/angular_stuff/02-angular.md

 > </html>
 > ```

+Now in our HTML, we are simply asking for the value contained inside of `vm.name` and displaying it onto the page.

 Save your work and open it up in the browser.
 If all went well, you should end up with a page that looks like this:

 ![First Controller Demo](first-controller.png)

-So, what is going on here?
-There's a lot of new syntax going on.
-First things first, `app.js`.

-Then, in our HTML, we are simply asking for the value contained inside of `vm.name` and displaying it onto the page.

 ## Let's Add Some More Functionality